When is Easter?

 The date of Easter Sunday falls on the first Sunday after the first full moon following the Spring Equinox (in the Northern Hemisphere).
 The equinox marks the date that the sun moves north across the equator, signalling the beginning of Spring in the Northern Hemisphere.
 The day after the Northern Hemisphere’s Spring Equinox is the Southern Hemisphere’s Autumn Equinox.
 This signals the beginning of Autumn for us in Australia.

-Good Friday will be celebrated on the 15th of April in 2022.
-Easter Sunday will be on the 17th of April, and Easter Monday on the18th of April.
+Good Friday will be celebrated on the 29th of March in 2024.
+Easter Sunday will be on the 31st of March, and Easter Monday on the 1st of April.

 Why do we celebrate Easter?